altocodenl/cell/readme.md

 2 Hi
 ```

 Note that each value in a list has a position.
 In the list above, `1234` comes first, and then comes `Hi`.
 This list, that has two values, also has two *keys*: `1` and `2`. `1` takes you to the first value, `1234`, while `2` takes you to the second value, `Hi`.
-Keys are how you can get to a specific value inside a list.
+Keys are how you can refer to a specific value inside a list.
 The keys of all lists are always positive integers.

 The four and last data type is the *hash*.
 Like a list, it can hold multiple values.
 However, its keys are not numbers, but texts.